DominicSimpson/portfolio/learnings/http.md

 ## 4. Use the fetch method to make HTTP requests and receive responses

-The screenshot of our fetchData JS file in #1 shows us using the global `fetch` method to make a straightforward HTTP request from our two APIs.
+The screenshot of our fetchData JS file in #1 shows us using the global `fetch` method to make a straightforward HTTP request from our two APIs to fetch resources asynchronously across the network.
 When that promise was fullfilled it was returned, and its handling was deferred to the next `.then` handler.

 Our two APIs that we used can be viewed here: